 \subsubsection{Differences of the Effect of GNNs Arising from Downstream Tasks (RQ2)}

-This section examines how the effect of introducing GNNs varies across downstream tasks by comparing the performance differences between the baseline and our model.
-Specifically, we evaluate our model configured as ``GCN with edge weights", identified as the most suitable architecture in the previous section, with the base model configuration set to ``BENDR" and the sequence length adjuster implemented as \textit{a linear layer}.
+This section examines how the effect of introducing GNNs varies across downstream tasks by comparing the performance differences between the baseline and GEFM.
+Specifically, we evaluate GEFM configured as ``GCN with edge weights", identified as the most suitable architecture in the previous section, with the base model configuration set to ``BENDR" and the sequence length adjuster implemented as \textit{a linear layer}.
 For a fair comparison across tasks, we use the same configurations for the baseline.
-Hereafter, we refer to `our model configured as ``GCN with edge weights"' simply as `our model'.
+Hereafter, we refer to `GEFM configured as ``GCN with edge weights"' simply as `GEFM'.

-As shown in Table~\ref{tab:results-linear}, on MMI, the baseline achieved a score of $0.646$, while our model achieved $0.849$, representing a $31.4\%$ improvement.
-On P300, the baseline achieved $0.568$, with our model improving performance by $8.53\%$.
-On ERN, the baseline achieved $0.522$, and our model showed a $3.11\%$ improvement.
-These results indicate that the higher the baseline performance on a task, the greater the relative improvement achieved by our model.
+As shown in Table~\ref{tab:results-linear}, on MMI, the baseline achieved a score of $0.646$, while GEFM achieved $0.849$, representing a $31.4\%$ improvement.
+On P300, the baseline achieved $0.568$, with GEFM improving performance by $8.53\%$.
+On ERN, the baseline achieved $0.522$, and GEFM showed a $3.11\%$ improvement.
+These results indicate that the higher the baseline performance on a task, the greater the relative improvement achieved by GEFM.
 Further analysis could investigate the relationship between model performance and task-specific characteristics, particularly the physiological features associated with each task, to gain deeper insights.